aayzhao/COMP211-Labs/README.md

 ## Project
 Final project for COMP 211.
 A working shell written in C that can execute built-in and native linux commands.
-Will be uploaded after the due date.
+Uses fork() and execv() to execute programs.

 ## /tests/
 This file has some self practice for things outside of the classroom.